videojs/video.js/docs/guides/faq.md

 Do to recent changes in `autoplay` behavior we no longer recommend using the `autoplay` attribute on the video element.
 It's still supported by video.js but many browsers, including Chrome, are changing their `autoplay` attribute behavior.

-For more info on that see: https://developers.google.com/web/updates/2017/09/autoplay-policy-changes
+For more information on the autoplay changes see our blog post: https://blog.videojs.com/autoplay-best-practices-with-video-js/

 Instead we recommend using the `autoplay` option rather than the `autoplay` attribute.
 For more information on using that.
 See the [autoplay option][autoplay-option] in the videojs options guide.